larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 From their own perspectives, Humans are tenacious, steadfast, full of determination, and always striving toward greatness – though the exact definition of what greatness is will always vary.
 Building villages into towns and cities, then establishing laws and governing entities are the main strengths of Humans and in their expert opinion, are things they do for the betterment of all races and helps establish fairness.

 Outside opinions of Humans are perhaps not as gilded, as many other races would describe Humans as greedy, controlling creatures that wander about, declaring any open plot of ground their new property.
-Expecting all others to follow any laws and regulations they set forth, and having the amazing gall to refer to themselves as the “normal-looking ones.”
+Expecting all others to follow any laws and regulations they set forth, and having the amazing gall to refer to themselves as the "normal-looking ones."
 Not all opinions of Humans boil down to this perspective, of course.
 There are plenty of people that happily coexist within Human towns that have become melting pots of mixed cultures and races.

 **Racial Abilities**:

 *Survivor*: Humans are incredibly adaptable and able to survive when most others would not.
 Once per rest, a Human may have a free usage of Endurance by spending 1 minute of concentration to prime the ability.
-While primed, if the user reaches 59 seconds of their Dying count, this ability triggers to return the target to 1 Body instead of becoming Dead, and the user must declare “Endurance”.
+While primed, if the user reaches 59 seconds of their Dying count, this ability triggers to return the target to 1 Body instead of becoming Dead, and the user must declare "Endurance".
 This is an ENDURE effect.
 An individual cannot have more than one primed ENDURE effect at once.

 *Connected*: Humans are the most prevalent race on Evren and their propensity for establishing contacts across all walks of life is a trait many have become adept at within both the underworld and legitimate enterprises.
 Once per day, a Human may locate an impromptu black market in which only the character can enter.
 This must be done with Plot.